vittorpeli/chat-app/README.md

 ## How I Worked in this project
 Tech I used:
 - Client-side using React and Tailwind.
-I followed the basis of [CUBE CSS from Andy Bel with Tailwindl](https://github.com/Andy-set-studio/CUBE-with-tailwind) for styling.
+I followed the basis of [CUBE CSS from Andy Bell with Tailwind](https://github.com/Andy-set-studio/CUBE-with-tailwind) for styling.
 - At Server-side used Express, Socket.io for real-time messaging, and Prisma with SQLite for the database.

 For my work environment: